marcostellin/iot-uav-monitoring/ch1-test-scenarios.md

 A mix of SFs and more gateways could improve the results.

 But what's the main cause of packet loss?
 Interference from other nodes that are transmitting.
 LoRa is in fact basically an ALOHA protocol with no coordination mechanism to access the network.
 If two nodes transmit at the same time the packets are simply lost.
 It is immediately clear why higher SF means more packet loss: the time on air increases with the SF and thus the probability of collision.
 If  a high PDR and high frequency is an objective a low SF should be chosen.
-Of course this comes with some disadvantages, like a reduced battery life and coverage.
+Of course this comes with some disadvantages, like a reduced battery life(????might not be true) and coverage.

 ## Experiment #3 - Multiple Gateways